RESIDENTIAL ADVISER APPLICATIONS FOR 2023/24 ARE NOW CLOSED

 - Developing knowledge of the support available in halls and the wider University, and directing students accordingly.

-From 2021 onwards, Residential Advisers will be provided with FREE accommodation in recognition of the vital service they provide within our halls of residence.
+Residential Advisers will be provided with FREE accommodation in recognition of the vital service they provide within our halls of residence.

 There are a range of living options available to Residential Advisers, from shared RA flats to individual studio apartments.
 You will be given the opportunity to state your preference on your application form, though allocations will be made based on where support is needed most.
 Take a look at the different accommodation and room types we have available at the University.